Long COVID

 Importantly, severe and life-threatening medical events can occur months or years after your initial infection, including heart attack, stroke, and new onset diabetes.

-Because Long-COVID is an umbrella term for many different presentations and symptoms after acute infection, it is likely that there are multiple potential biological pathways occurring, that are not mutually exclusive.
+Because Long COVID is an umbrella term for many different presentations and symptoms after acute infection, it is likely that there are multiple potential biological pathways occurring, that are not mutually exclusive.

 Many patients also meet criteria for other diagnoses, including: